Goat Milk and Honey Shampoo Soap Recipe

-So what’s all the rage about goat milk and honey soap?
+So what’s all the rage about goat milk and honey shampoo and soap?
 What’s so special about goat’s milk compared to cow’s milk?
 And what does honey do for a soap?
-These are the questions I’m going to answer for you.
-Plus, I have a fabulous recipe that you’ve got to try!

-So, why is goat’s milk even better than cow’s milk in soap?
+So, why is goat’s milk even better than cow’s milk in shampoo and soap?
 After all, cow’s milk definitely makes a smooth, creamy, nourishing soap (One reason why I LOVE my Raw Milk and Honey Shampoo Bar).

 - Anti-Aging – Goat’s milk has alpha-hydroxy acids.
 Alpha-Hydroxy acids soften skin by helping to break the bond between dead skin cells.
 This helps to remove dead skin cells from the surface of your skin while you wash, making your skin look younger and more healthy.

 - Vitamins and Minerals – Goat’s milk also has Vitamins A, B6, B12, E as well as minerals like magnesium, potassium, and selenium.
+These are wonderful for your hair; nourishing and making hair shafts stronger.

-Don’t have a goat?
 You can get goat milk at most grocery stores now beside the powdered or canned cow’s milk.
 You can also buy powdered goat’s milk in bulk.
-You can add it to drinks, etc. so it’s well worth it and much better for you than cow’s milk.
+You can add it to drinks, etc. so it’s well worth the purchase and much better for you than cow’s milk.
 Here’s Goat Whey Protein from one good company.

 Raw Honey also has a number of wonderful benefits:

 - Humectant or Hygroscopic – absorbs moisture from the air.
 Humectants are used in cosmetic products to help moisturize and smooth the skin.
 Honey does that naturally.
+It also adds bubbles to shampoo bars because of its sugar content.

 - Antioxidant – by destroying free radicals, antioxidants on the skin will help protect the skin from sun damage and help it look younger longer.